-13. Add a splash of color to Start, the Taskbar, and the Action Center.
+15. Add a splash of color to Start, the Taskbar, and the Action Center.

-You computer might not feel personalized to your tastes until you've given it a fresh coat of paint.
+Live Tiles bring the Start Menu to life, but it might not feel personalized to your tastes until you've given it a fresh coat of paint.
 By default, the Start Menu is set to ignore the color you chose when you set up your Windows 10 user account, so the first priority is to amend that option.